angieclra/shopping-cart-application/README.md

 - As a user, I want to be able to remove items from the shopping cart
 - As a user, I want to be able to see the total items in the shopping cart
 - As a user, I want to be able to see the total price in the shopping cart
-- As a user, I want to be able to see the invoice for my shopping
+- As a user, I want to be able to see the invoice for my shopping cart
 - As a user, I want to be able to save my current state of the shopping cart to file
 - As a user, I want to be able to load my whole shopping cart from file